godspeedsystems/gs_doc/docs/microservices/workflows.md

 :::tip control flow function
 The classic for-each flow execution
 :::
 The args is list of values in `value` field along with associated tasks.
 For each value in `value` tasks are executed sequentially.
-The final output each_sequential is the array of outputs of the last executed task of each iteration.
+The final output each_sequential is the array of status of the last executed task of each iteration.

 ```yaml
   summary: For each sample